baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 ## Mac

-Mac requires Xcode version 12.2 or newer, CMake version 3.20 or newer, and Qt5 version 5.15.2 or newer.
+Mac requires Xcode version 12.2 or newer, CMake version 3.20 or newer, `autoconf`, `automake`, `pcre` and Qt5 version 5.15.2 or newer.
 If you're using [homebrew](http://brew.sh) then this will do the trick:

 ```
-brew install cmake qt5
+brew install cmake autoconf automake pcre qt5
 brew link qt5 --force
 ```

-You will also need `autotools`.
-That is usually available by default but might need to be explicitly installed with `brew install autoconf automake`.

 ## Android